What Happens If You Don't Claim Your SASSA Grant?

 As long as account activity continues at least once every 90 days, grant recipients can strategically withdraw and access funds when needed.
 Just avoid leaving large balances completely dormant for months on end, or you risk temporary suspension or permanent cancellation of your SASSA grant.

-5 thoughts on “What Happens If You Don’t Claim Your SASSA Grant in 2024?”
+5 thoughts on “What Happens If You Don’t Claim Your SASSA Grant?”

 1. I applied for my R350 grant in 2022 and I used to check before it used to say rp5 registered now it approved but all my 2022 R350 it still says they told I should have appealed before 90 days and I didn’t know because every time when I used to check it says rp5 registered